carlitoselmago/opengraphPW/README.md

 # opengraphPW

-An Open Graph class for autocreation of meta tags and open graph tags.
+An Open Graph class for autocreation of meta and open graph tags in Processwire.

 ## Installation